maaku/django-reuse/README.txt

 without any need for manual configuration.
 However the key words here are *careful design*.
 The vision of reusable applications that are easy to drop into a project and painless to use is only realizable only if certain design constraints and conventions are decided upon and rigorously adhered to.

-However, Django by default is not very amenable to reusability.
-This has been summarized fairly well by Brantley Harris (AKA, deadwisdom):
+The problems have been summarized fairly well by Brantley Harris (AKA, deadwisdom):

 “The default django project layout leaves much to be desired.
 It mixes applications in folders with project settings, assumes a global django folder